wwfem/official_wwfem/README.md

 ![banner Bandageman1w](https://github.com/wwfem/official_wwfem/blob/main/logo/Banner.png)

 ## 2. VacuumBear
-[VacuumBear](https://opensea.io/collection/vacuumbear) is a collection of 10,000 unique NFTs, which comes from that we began to wear surgical masks all over the world.
-Masks make a big distance between everyone from year 2020.
-Maybe in future, the environment of Earth will become better.
+[VacuumBear](https://opensea.io/collection/vacuumbear) is a collection of 10,000 unique NFTs, which comes from that we began to wear surgical masks all over the world  from year 2020.
+Masks have made a big distance between everyone.
+Maybe in future, the environment of Earth will become better and better.
 At that time, we need not to live in the vacuums, like a VacuumBear.

 ![banner BannerVacuumBear](https://github.com/wwfem/official_wwfem/blob/main/logo/BearBanner.png)